rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 ### Data plane components
 - **worker nodes**: these are physical or virtual nodes that run workload processes (pods).
-- **kubelet**: agent that enables the control plane to manage the node.
+- **kubelet**: agent that enables the control plane to manage the node where the kubelet is running.
 It makes sure that the containers run in the pods and provides health info at the control plane by interacting with the kube-apiserver that runs at the master nodes.
 - **kube-proxy**: is a network proxy that runs on each node in the cluster and is responsible to manage network aspects related to the pods.
 It usually uses the OS available netfilter functions to apply the iptables rules needed to redirect the traffic.
-- **container runtime**: a foundamental component that makes teh nodes able to run containers.
+- **container runtime**: a fundamental component that makes the nodes able to run containers.
 Several container runtime options are supported, which implement the Kubernetes CRI, such as containerd, CRIO, rkt, docker, etc.

 ### Additional kubernetes components

-- **kubectl**: a cluster management tool that is used to interact with the Kubernetes cluster.
-The tool is usually run out of the cluster and can be used to manage multiple clusters.
+- **kubectl**: a cluster management command line tool that is used to interact with the Kubernetes cluster.
+The tool is usually run out of the cluster and can be used to manage multiple clusters by switching context.
 - **Kubernetes dashboard**: one can enable the dashboard to provide simple web based management.
-- **Monitoring and logging**
+- **Monitoring and logging**: one can use standard tooling (Prometheus, OTel) to scrape metrics related to the k8s cluster status.
 - **Storage**: CSI plugins to provide persistent storage to the cluster.
 - **Networking**: CNI plugins to provide advanced networking features.
-- **Virtual Machines**: you can install kubevirt so as to manage VMs within Kubernetes.
+- **Virtual Machines**: you can install kubevirt so as to manage VMs on top Kubernetes.

 ### Basic Types of kubernetes objects